 JUNE LAKE LOOP

 June Lake is a tiny mountain town on the Eastern side of the Sierra Nevada Mountains in Mono County.
 You may have heard of Mammoth Lakes, a popular ski village.
 June Lake is about 45 minutes North, tucked under Carson’s Peak.
 June Lake Loop is the name of the ~16 mile road that loops around June Lake and takes you among fall foliage with a backdrop of either the lake and/or a mountain range.
 It’s really very stunning on some of the best fall colors in California.
 It makes for a great fall vacation.

 I went up to June Lake with my friends and we were about 1 week too early to see the height of the foliage, but we caught the beginning of the changing colors.
 June Lake Loop is filled with a lot of aspen trees that turn bright yellow during the fall.
 Yellow is my favorite color, so I loved the patches of yellow we discovered around the town!

 is another top place to find fall colors in California.
 This season, it was actually my favorite stop along our fall foliage tour as we hit it right at the peak of changing colors.
-Hope Valley isn’t a town, it’s just a valley with a general store and most of the fall colors can be easily spotted either on the main road or from the main road.
+Hope Valley isn’t a town with full services, it’s just a valley with a general store and most of the fall colors can be easily spotted either on the main road or from the main road.

 You’ll find all the best leaves on HWY 88.
 As you’re driving West, keep an eye out on the right side of the road for a little brown cabin that’s tucked right under a bunch of orange, yellow and red trees.
 This is a popular spot to pull over for a photo because it’s too dang cute!
 Check out this photo on Instagram to see.
 Make sure to bring a zoom lens because it’s tucked back from the road a bit and you can’t walk up.

 >> Read this post to see more of my photos from Hope Valley!

-Have you heard of Plumas County?
+Have you heard of ?
 No?
 That’s ok – most people in California have never heard of this region.
 It’s so off the radar, that it’s sometimes referred to as the Lost Sierras.
 Plumas County is about 1.5 hours North of Truckee and has a fraction of the people that Lake Tahoe has, making it full of fall colors!

 The main (tiny) town in the county is Quincy, which is known for lots of orange and red fall colors at the height of the season.
 It’s a charming little town that’s worth a visit on your way to Lassen National Park!
 When we visited Plumas County, we spent a few nights at the Greenhorn Ranch, a dude ranch in California where life is all about riding horses!
 It’s such a unique place and the best time of year to visit is fall when it’s not too hot, plus you’ll be rewarded with fall colors!